Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     Are the above NCN groupings correct? [yes,no] yes
     ```

-1. The previous step may fail with a message like the following:
+    The `sat bootsys boot` command may fail with a message like the following:

     ```text
     Executing step: Start inactive Ceph services, unfreeze Ceph cluster and wait for Ceph health.